nQuisition/pineapple/README.md

 ## Adding the bot to your server

+Self hosted bot:
 1. Make sure you have Manage Server permissions.
 2. go to [the discord developers page](https://discordapp.com/developers/applications/me) and click on your application.
 At the top, you will find the bot account's Client ID.
 3. Replace "CLIENT_ID" in the following link the Client ID from your application page, and then open that URL in a browser. https://discordapp.com/oauth2/authorize?&client_id=CLIENT_ID&scope=bot&permissions=0
 4. Select your server and add the bot to that server

+Pre-hosted bot:
+Not yet public.
+Soon(tm)

+Bot setup in server:
+5. The server owner can add a group to the bot's rank system, use the "addadmin <groupname>" command.
+The group name is case sensitive.
+6. Add other groups to the admin role with "addadmin" or to moderator with "addmod" or to verified member with "addmember"

 # Common issues

 ### ImportError: cannot import name 'quote_plus'